PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Boltac, what are you doing?" asked Asarah.
 Boltac could not answer because he was fighting off a wave of pain.
 But still he crawled.
 He was oblivious to the pike above his head, and only aware of Dimsbury's expensive boots in front of him.
 He was going to cut the bastard's feet off and then see where it went from there.

-Dimsbury shook his head at the poor spectacle at his feet.
-A fat merchant, crawling to his death and leaving the hot stuff of life trailing out of bite wound on the cobbles behind him.
-How was it that his arm had not been completely severed?
+Dimsbury shook his head at the poor spectacle beneath him.
+A fat merchant, crawling to his death as the hot stuff of life trailed on the cobbles behind him.
+How was it that the poor merchant's arm had not been completely severed?
 He turned to his prize, "Come my dear, let me take you away from all of this."

 "Let me go!" she cried, "I must to tend my Inn."